 The University of Florida offers a 3-year residency program in small animal internal medicine to prepare talented veterinarians for a career in academic veterinary medicine or specialty practice.
 Emphasis is placed on clinical medicine, teaching, and clinical research.
 Over the past 20 years, the program has a 100% success rate of candidates passing their board exams (92% on the first try) and achieving Diplomate status.

-Teaching: Teaching skills are developed in the clinic, in lectures prepared for the Resident’s Seminar Series, in didactic lectures given to veterinary students, and in student laboratories.
+Teaching skills are developed in the clinic, in lectures prepared for the Residents’ Seminar Series, in didactic lectures given to veterinary students, and in student laboratories.
 The resident seminar series is presented weekly and is designed to provide residents an opportunity to review and present scientific material.
 Each resident will present one seminar yearly.
 The topic must be chosen at least 3 months in advance to allow ample time to prepare for this seminar.

-Research: All residents at the UF Veterinary Hospitals are required to complete a research project in the biological sciences.
+All residents at the UFVH are required to complete a research project in the biological sciences.
 The form of such projects is highly variable but all involve a literature search, with subsequent development of a hypothesis and appropriate methodology to address the specific aims, and submission of a grant proposal.
 First year residents attend a 2-week Resident Research Training Program to help them learn to develop a research question of interest and prepare a research protocol for evaluation and feedback.
 Residents present their projects with results and conclusions to the faculty and at a national meeting.
 A manuscript reporting the results of the project must be submitted to a refereed journal for successful completion of the program.
-Two additional manuscripts are also required, but these may take the form of a review article, case report, or other format not requiring traditional research.
 Time for completion of the research project is scheduled during “off-clinic” weeks.
+One or two additional manuscripts are also required, but these may take the form of a review article, case report, or other format not requiring traditional research.
+A candidate may choose to replace one of the additional manuscripts with two lectures in the Medicine Seminars series.
+Financial support is available to assist with costs associated with travel to a national meeting and for miscellaneous academic expenses.

 Resident Selection Procedure